rails/rails/guides/source/debugging_rails_applications.md

 ### Setup

-Rails uses the +debugger+ gem to set breakpoints and step through live code.
+Rails uses the `debugger` gem to set breakpoints and step through live code.
 To install it, just run:

 ```bash
 $ gem install debugger
 ```

 Rails has had built-in support for debugging since Rails 2.0.
-Inside any Rails application you can invoke the debugger by calling the +debugger+ method.
+Inside any Rails application you can invoke the debugger by calling the `debugger` method.

 Here's an example: